Kent Ravens: Kent Ravens

 The 2006 season saw Kent Ravens men move up to the Rugby League Conference with local rivals Broadstairs Bulldogs (who won the regionals).
 The Ravens cemented their position in a new league by finishing fourth and entering the season ending play-offs only to be put out at the semi-final stage by Greenwich Admirals.
 The same could be said for the women's section as they finished third and did not make the final.
 The Junior Ravens closed off the 2006 season with an impressive run for the under-13s who only lost once.

 The end of the 2006 season was when the Ravens said farewell to their rented ground at Brockleians RFC in Eltham, London as with the start of 2007 the Ravens played at the 4,100 capacity Princes Park stadium, Dartford.

 In 2007, Kent Ravens' first team moved up a league to the South Premier, giving the Ravens what turned out to be a tough season with only one win against Kingston Warriors.
 But the highlight of the season was the defeat to London Skolars in front of a crowd of 470 and the Sky TV camera in the Princes Park Stadium.
 Ex Leeds Rhino's star Steve Scanlan scored the only try of the match for the Ravens which was the first ever try to be scored at Princes Park Stadium.
 More success came to the Junior Ravens as their under-12s went on to finish in the semi-finals of their league and a number were selected to advance onto origin level and represent South of London, while first team player Aiden Oakley also picked up an award as Scotland's under-18 player of the season.

 The Ravens started the 2008 season in the South Premier but had their fixtures stopped after one game and rejoined the London League making it to the play-offs and beating Norwich City Saxons.
+In 2009, the club left Princes Park and moved to New Ash Green.
 They were back again in the Rugby League Conference in 2009 but failed to complete the season in the London & South division and folded.